 I saw the Asobu Cold Brew maker a few years back at a trade show, and I've been intrigued by it ever since.
-Now, finally giving it a try, it's a bit of a novelty, but its insulated container can even be used for other beverages that just coffee or tea.
+Now, finally giving it a try, it's a bit of a novelty, but its insulated container can even be used for other beverages than just coffee or tea.

-The Asobu had a bit of a unique brewing process, simply because it instructed pouring coffee and water in a third at a time, in watering the grounds in a circular motion.
+The Asobu had a bit of a unique brewing process, simply because it instructed pouring coffee and water a third at a time, watering the grounds in a circular motion.
 Essentially, you fill the micro-mesh filter with 20-30 grams of coffee, then pour a cup of water in a circular pattern, repeating both steps a total of three times.
 Then, it sits out at room temperature for the standard 12-24 hours.
 When you're finished, instead of removing the filter submerged in the water, a push-button drains it into the stainless steel carafe.
-Besides the slightly leaky push button, I also didn't love that I couldn't see how much cold brew was actually produced since so much water is lost to the brewing process.
+Besides the slightly leaky push button, I also didn't love that I couldn't see how much cold brew was actually produced since so much water is lost in the brewing process.
 Upon a closer look, the Asobu definitely produced less cold brew, but draining it into a new container reduced the risk of sediment piling up, and resulted in smooth-tasting coffee.
-From there, you'll refrigerate it a little bit or add some ice cubes.
+From there, refrigerate or add some ice cubes.

 Yes, the insulated travel carafe is perfect for a cold brew on the go, but for brewing purposes, you'll want to leave it in one place, upright, as in not in your bag.
 It's made of sturdy materials, a Tritan brewing carafe, and a stainless steel holder, but I found that the push button was not leakproof.
 It didn't create a mess, but not something I'd trust not on a steady surface.
 Luckily, when you want to take your insulated carafe with you, there is an airtight lid that screws on.